 Less common causes for white spots on nails include:

-While possible, these causes are very rare.
+While these causes are possible, they are very rare.
 Your doctor will likely explore a host of other conditions if you have persistent white spots on your nails before considering these more serious issues.

 White spots can appear in a variety of ways.
 They may look like: